spikemycoffee/MarketBook/README.md

 - [x] Users can view intro slider before sign up
 - [x] Users can sign up & login.
 - [x] Users can access the navigational bar
+- [x] Users can view their newsfeed data
+- [ ] Users can make a post to the newsfeed
 - [ ] Users can add their homes to the application for sell
 - [ ] Users can make groups
 - [ ] Groups can make polls and vote for houses